How Military Gets an Education, Despite Cuts to VA and Defense

 Scholarships Offered Just for Military

-SOC schools typically offer scholarships or discounts of their own for military personnel, veterans and their families, as well as steering them to government programs.
+SOC schools, like an online university for military, typically offer scholarships or discounts of their own for military personnel, veterans and their families, as well as steering them to government programs.
 Vista College is one example.
 The school has campuses located near military installations in Texas and New Mexico.
 It offers tuition discounts for those with military connections as follows:

 - Active duty, including Guard and Reserves – 45 percent